-research proved that HIV/AIDS affects enrolment in EDC centers, performance of children cted and infected with HIV/AIDS is average ad the drop out rate is high due to HIV/AIDS ted problems.
+The research proved that HIV/AIDS affects enrolment in EDC centers at a high rate due to HIV/AIDS related problems.

-Recommendations
+5.3 Recommendations

-The government should make it compulsory for each and everybody to be tested on HIV/AIDS.

-The announcement course of death should be made mandatory in burial ceremonies.

-ARVs should be provided free of charge.

-Health and education services for the affected and infected should be made free.
+- The government should make it compulsory for each and everybody to be tested on HIV/AIDS. - The announcement course of death should be made mandatory in burial ceremonies. - ARVs should be provided free of charge. - Health and education services for the affected and infected should be made free.

-The teachers to start programmes to cater for the lost time when the children are absent due to bad health or caring for their sick parents.

-Parents should appreciate and respect the children affected and infected with HIV/AIDS.

-Parents should provide facilities for the children affected and infected with HIV/AIDS.
+- The teachers to start programmes to cater for the lost time when the children are absent due to bad health or caring for their sick parents. - Parents should appreciate and respect the children affected and infected with HIV/AIDS. - Parents should provide facilities for the children affected and infected with HIV/AIDS.
 Education for all should be provided.

-Further research
+5.4 Further research

-her research is needed regarding HIV/AIDS on the prevention and treatment of HIV/AIDS.
-I k there is more space for more research to be done on the infected people and the affected on inteeism in school in early childhood, indiscipline in early child hood and immorality in early thood in relation to HIV/Aids epidemics.
+Further research was needed regarding HIV/AIDS on the prevention and treatment of HIV/AIDS.
+I think there is more space for more research to be done on the infected people and the affected on absenteeism in school in early childhood, indiscipline in early child hood and immorality in early childhood in relation to HIV/Aids epidemics.